Spanish ship Juan Carlos I: Design

 The ship uses diesel-electric propulsion, simultaneously connecting both diesels and the new technology gas turbine powerplant to a pair of azimuthal pods, for the first time in the Spanish Navy.

 The complement of the ship is approximately 900 naval personnel, with equipment and support elements for 1,200 soldiers.
 Multi-functional garage and hangar space on two levels covers 6,000 m2, with capacity for 6,000 tonnes load on each level.
 A stern well deck measuring 69.3 by 16.8 m can accommodate four LCM-1E landing craft which can beach-deliver non-swimming ground vehicles like tanks and four RHIBs, or one Landing Craft Air Cushion plus Assault Amphibious Vehicles.

+While the ship has also operated the AV-8B Harrier II fighter aircraft, as of 2025 it was reported that the aircraft would be unlikely to be replaced given that the acquisition of the F-35B fighter has been ruled out by the Spanish government.
+If confirmed, this means that carrier-based fighter operations on Juan Carlos I will cease in around 2030.

 Construction

 Construction of the 231 m, 27,000-tonne ship started in May 2005 simultaneously at the Navantia Shipyards in Ferrol, Galicia (with the cut of the first plate corresponding to Block 320) and in Fene, Galicia (with the cut of the first plate corresponding to Block 330).
 The ship, that supposes a service load of 3,100,000 hours of production and 775,000 hours of engineering, was launched 10 March 2008, and was commissioned 30 September 2010.
 The original budget was €360 million but the ship cost €462 million (US$600 million) in the end.